 In the 1960s, Redd was performing a lot on the Las Vegas Strip, so he had a house built here and he lived here off and on until the end.
 Las Vegas was and is his final residence.
 Although popular on television and with live shows, Redd was not good with money and was always broke.
 So to help with that, Redd had a store.
 The Fred G Sanford New and Used.
 Redd sold some of his stuff out of the store.
 But he used it more for his fans!

 In 1989 the IRS came calling.
-Apparently Redd never paid taxes on his $4 million dollars in income the past few years and the IRS wanted close to $750,000 in back taxes, fees, and interest.
+Apparently, Redd never paid taxes on his $4 million dollars in income the past few years and the IRS wanted close to $750,000 in back taxes, fees, and interest.
 They pretty much cleaned him out.
-About the only thing they did not take was the clothes he was wearing and an old 1951 pickup truck he had parked outside the store.
+Just about the only thing they did not take was the clothes he was wearing and an old 1951 pickup truck he had parked outside the store.
 Yes, same the pickup truck that was the one used on the television show Sandford and son.
 It was last sold on eBay in 2014 for $28,000.

 Not Leaving Las Vegas